StephenL13/discord-bot-template/README.md

 **Q:** Why there is a developerID field on `./config.json`?
 </br>**A:** This is helpful for most developers who wish to keep their currently developing code in a private state.
 This should work on both prefixed and slash command handlers.
 Please see the `template.js` files on each of the commmand handler folders.

+**Q:** How do I change my bot intents?
+<br>**A:** By default, it is '32767' aka. total access to all bot permissions.
+That can be changeable within the `index.js` folder.

 **Q:** I want my bot to run on Replit.
 How should I use this?
 </br>**A:** Fork the repository.
 Log-in or signup to Replit afterwards.
 At the homepage, click the `+` icon and select Node.js.
 You must create the repl folder first.
 Then use the shell terminal to execute `git clone https://github.com/<Github username>/<forked repo name>.git`.
 Finally, move all of the necessary files to the root folder including `.git` (of your forked repo!) for version control purposes.

-Note that the latest Node template doesn't have pre-installed Python on their Nix beta template running the native LTS unlike the legacy template.
+*Note that the latest Node template doesn't have pre-installed Python on their Nix beta template running the native LTS unlike the legacy template.
 Thus, giving less capabilities for music bots utilizing Opusscript.
-Instead, [you may use this legacy template](https://replit.com/@replit/Nodejs?v=1#index.js) and do the `npm i node` to install Node's latest development release.
+Instead, [you may use this legacy template](https://replit.com/@replit/Nodejs?v=1#index.js) and do the `npm i node` to install Node's latest development release.*

 **Q:** Will this be useable on TypeScript?
 </br> **A:** No. However, I can make a separate version utilizing the same bot framework library with superset usage.